 A: The great thing about my work is the variety.
 Every day is deliciously different.
 From testing recipes to cooking classes, to writing, to speaking to groups, TV, Radio and sitting in a board room helping with new products.
 It’s never dull!

-Added to that the opportunity to help and nurture people through the power of good food.
+Added to that is the opportunity to help and nurture people through the power of good food.

 Sharing and encouraging the personal reward of preparing simple, local ingredients from your back yard and local market through to the joys of the table – sharing your day with a pot of something delicious and a glass of good wine and being with good friends or family .